 Confidence Map An integer array, normalised to a median of 100%, which is associated with an image.
 Combined with an estimate of the sky background variance of the image, it assigns a relative weight to each pixel in the image and automatically factors in an exposure map.
 Bad pixels are assigned a value of 0.
-It is especially important in image filtering, mosaicing and stacking.
-DAS Data Acquisition System DIT Digital Integration Time means that separate readouts are summed digitally.
-Exposure The stored product of many individual integrations that have been co-added in the DAS.
-The sum of the integration times is the exposure time.
-Integration A simple snapshot, within the DAS , of a specified elapsed time (DIT seconds).
-This elapsed time is known as the integration time.
-Jitter (pattern) A pattern of exposures at positions each shifted by a small movement (<30 arcsec) from the reference position.
+It is especially important in image filtering, DAS DIT mosaicing and stacking.
+Data Acquisition System Digital Integration Time means that separate readouts are Exposure summed digitally.
+The stored product of many individual integrations that have been co-added in the DAS.
+The sum of the integration Integration times is the exposure time.
+A simple snapshot, within the DAS , of a specified elapsed time (DIT seconds).
+This elapsed time is known as the Jitter (pattern) integration time.
+A pattern of exposures at positions each shifted by a small movement (<30 arcsec) from the reference position.
 Unlike a microstep the non-integral part of the shifts is any fractional number of pixels.
 Each position of a jitter pattern can contain a microstep pattern.
-Mesostep A sequence of exposures designed to completely sample across the face of the detectors in medium-sized steps, in Mignoston (nottorn) order to monitor residual systematics in the photometry.
-A pattern of exposure s at positions each shifted by a very Microstep (pattern) small movement (<3 arcsec) from the reference position.
+Mesostep A sequence of exposures designed to completely sample across the face of the detectors in medium-sized steps, in order to monitor residual systematics in the photometry.
+Microstep (pattern) A pattern of exposures at positions each shifted by a very small movement (<3 arcsec) from the reference position.
 Unlike a jitter the non-integral part of the shifts are exact fractions of a pixel, which allows the pixels in the series to be interlaced in an effort to increase resolution.
-A microstep pattern can be contained within each position of a jitter pattern.
-OB Observation Block Object In the context of image analysis, an astronomical object.
+A microstep pattern can be contained within each position of OB a jitter pattern.
+Observation Block Object In the context of image analysis, an astronomical object.
 Pawprint 16 non-contiguous images of the sky produced by VIRCAM with its 16 non-contiguous chips (see Fig 2-2 of [AD3]).
-The name is from the similarity to the prints made by the padded paw of an animal (the terminology was more Dreast appropriate to 4-chip cameras).
+The name is from the similarity to the prints made by the padded paw of an animal (the terminology was more appropriate to 4-chip cameras).
 Preset A telescope slew to a new position requiring a Robust Estimate reconfiguration of various telescope systems.
-A statistical estimator that is resilient to small perturbations Robust Estimate on the assumed shape of the underlying distribution.
-Tile A filled area of sky fully sampled (filling in the gaps in a pawprint) by combining multiple pawprint s.
+A statistical estimator that is resilient to small perturbations on the assumed shape of the underlying distribution.
+Tile A filled area of sky fully sampled (filling in the gaps in a pawprint) by combining multiple pawprints .
 Because of the detector spacing the minimum number of pointed observations (with fixed offsets) required for reasonably uniform coverage is 6, which would expose each piece of sky, away from the edges of the tile, to at least 2 camera pixels.
-The pipeline does not combine pawprint s into tiles.
+The pipeline does not combine pawprints into tiles.

 VISTA Data Reduction Doc: VIS-SPE-IOA-20000-0010

-Data Flow Library Design Issue: 1.9
+Data Flow Library Design Issue: 1.10

-Date: 2007-10-26
+Ziorary 2 obigi Date: 2008-08-07

-System Page: 9 of 146
+System Page: 9 of 148

 VISTA Data Reduction Doc: VIS-SPE-IOA-20000-0010

-Data Flow Library Design Issue: 1.9
+Data Flow Library Design Issue: 1.10

-Date: 2007-10-26
+Date: 2008-08-07

-System Page: 10 of 146
+System Page: 10 of 148

 VISTA Data Reduction Doc: VIS-SPE-IOA-20000-0010

-Data Flow Library Design Issue: 1.9
+Data Flow Library Design Issue: 1.10

-Date: 2007-10-26
+Date: 2008-08-07

-System Page: 11 of 146
+System Page: 11 of 148